Stories of Transformation- DOOR 2016

 Discern is an opportunity for emerging urban young adult leaders to hone life skills, grow professionally, and become exceptional leaders both in their community and the larger world.
 Read about Chicago Discern

 Dwell: For individuals to spend a year living in intentional Christian community while serving in a local agency placement, worshiping in an urban congregation, and reflecting together as a community.
-Read a Denver Dweller reflection
+Read a reflection from a Los Angeles Dweller

 By Andrea Sawyer Kirksey, Chicago City Director